 Birdata has recently moved to a new platform, and some of the information below is out of date.
 Please hold tight while we update this in the coming weeks.
-In future, we will be doing a full refresh of this content (17.8.23).
+In future, we will be doing a full refresh of this content.
+An updated page is nearly ready, and will be published in February.
+We are also currently reviewing and rewriting our Sensitive Species Policy.

 As the holder of a large amount of bird biodiversity data, BirdLife Australia has a responsibility to ensure that the data it collects, especially sensitive data, is managed appropriately.
 This means minimising any potential harm to birds by protecting location data for sensitive species from inappropriate use.
 Birdata complies with BirdLife Australia’s Sensitive Species Bird Data Policy (in preparation).